 - pain in the lower part of your abdomen (tummy) – this can be general and on both sides, or it can be in the upper right side of your abdomen

 - a high temperature (over 38°C)

 These symptoms aren't always caused by PID but if you have them, see your GP or local sexual health clinic.
-It's very important to seek help early to reduce your risk of developing complications.
-However, because PID may have symptoms that can be confused with those of other conditions, it can sometimes take a while to diagnose.
+If you do have PID, it's important to start treatment early to reduce your risk of developing complications.

-If you have ongoing pain, irregular or heavy bleeding and your GP isn’t sure if you have PID, he or she may refer you to a specialist for further tests including:
+If your symptoms are severe, or your GP isn’t sure if you have PID, he or she may ask you to go to hospital for more urgent treatment.
+They may also ask you to see a specialist for further tests including:

-- a pelvic ultrasound or transvaginal ultrasound scan, which uses sound waves to produce an image of the inside of your body
+- a transvaginal ultrasound scan, which produces an image of the inside of your pelvis

 - a laparoscopy, which is a keyhole procedure used to examine your fallopian tubes, ovaries and womb

-If your GP thinks that you have PID, he or she will prescribe a combination of antibiotics for you to start taking straight away, even though the test results probably won't be ready for a few days.
+If your GP thinks you have PID, you’ll be asked to take two different types of antibiotics.
+You will usually be asked to start taking them straightaway, rather than waiting for the results of tests.
 This is because the long-term effects of PID can be serious, so it's best to start treatment as soon as possible.

 If you need pain relief, you can take over-the-counter painkillers such as paracetamol or ibuprofen.
 Always read the patient information that comes with your medicine and if you have any questions, ask your pharmacist for advice.